16 Apps To Fix Blurry Photos in 2023 (Free & Paid)

 As a result, we can turn images that we would otherwise send to the trash into keepsake memories.

-But as there are so many apps available to sharpen a photo, it can be tough deciding which one is best for your needs.
+But as there are so many apps available to sharpen a photo, it can be tough to decide which one is best for your needs.

 Fortunately for you, we’ve taken the time to download and test the most popular phone apps that can help you fix your blurry photos – no more need to resort to Photoshop to sharpen your images!